SeanChenHCY/metaLAS/README.md

 cd {where you want to put the workflow}
 git clone https://github.com/SeanChenHCY/metaLAS.git
 ```
-4. Download [CheckM](https://github.com/Ecogenomics/CheckM/wiki/Installation#how-to-install-checkm) database if you do not have.
-(Remember to extract it)
+4.**[Optional]** [Singularity](https://sylabs.io/guides/3.0/user-guide/installation.html) can be installed so that the workflow can be run with containerized conda packages used in the workflow.

-5. **[Optional]** [Singularity](https://sylabs.io/guides/3.0/user-guide/installation.html) can be installed so that the workflow can be run with containerized conda packages used in the workflow.
+5. Download [CheckM](https://github.com/Ecogenomics/CheckM/wiki/Installation#how-to-install-checkm) database if you do not have (Remember to extract it).
+Skip this step if you want to run with Singularity because CheckM database has been wrapped into the images.

 ## Usage
 1. First, you have to change parameters in configfile.
-You have to specify the locations of reads files and checkm database
+You have to specify the locations of reads files and checkm database.
+(If you want to run with singularity, you don't have to download and set checkm database)
 2. Activcate snakemake conda environment
 ```
 conda activate snakemake